-Twitter’s header image offers a great opportunity to spark recognition between a book and its author.
-It is highly visible to Twitter users when looking at a profile on the web, on Twitter’s mobile app, or after clicking on a Twitter handle in third-party apps like TweetDeck — but even with its high profile, this space is often underutilized or neglected altogether.
+This header is highly visible to Twitter users when looking at a profile on the web, on Twitter’s mobile app, or after clicking on a Twitter handle in apps like TweetDeck — but even with its high profile, this space is often underused or neglected altogether.

 Twitter header on the website.